First the snow now a major wind storm is headed for Utah

 Various alerts are tied to different impacts expected as the low-pressure system moves toward the southwest.
 It’ll bring precipitation from the south to parts of southern Utah, primarily on Thursday and Friday.

-A winter storm warning was issued for the southern, central, Abajo, La Sal, mountain ranges.
+A winter storm warning was issued for the southern, central, Abajo and La Sal mountain ranges.
 It states accumulations of 10 to 20 inches are possible by Saturday morning in southeast Utah’s mountains, while 6 to 16 inches of snow is possible for most parts of the central and southern Utah ranges.

 Some places could end up with much higher totals.